 First, there is a floral garland exchange called the “Varamala” ceremony followed by a ring exchange between the bride and the groom.
 After this, the father of the bride places his daughter’s hand over the groom’s hand in an act where he gives away his daughter to the groom.
 This ceremony is called the “Kanyadaan”.

 Then there are a number of rituals involving the sacred fire or the “Homa”, done while reciting important Sanskrit Mantras.
 All of them hold immense significance in Hindu mythology and culture.
-In the Mangalsutra ceremony, the groom places a sacred necklace around the neck of the bride while reciting vedic mantras.
-This necklace is said to be made with 108 sacred yellow cotton threads with a pendant in the center called the “thaali”.
+In the Mangalsutra ceremony, the groom places a sacred necklace around the neck of the bride while reciting Vedic mantras.
+This necklace is said to be made with 108 sacred yellow cotton threads with a pendant in the center called the “thali”.

 The “Saptapadi” and “Mangal phera” ceremonies involve recital and reinforcement of the wedding vows.
 This is done while the couple’s dupattas or shawls are tied together and while they take seven steps around the “homa” symbolizing the seven vows.
 More rituals follow these exciting and emotional events in the wedding ceremony, meant to bind the bride and groom together for life.
-And bringing these special moments alive through the reels is our job.
+Bringing these special moments alive through the reels is our job.

 At Shan Photography, we consider it our privilege to shoot every magical moment in your love story.
 And our team of shutterbugs goes the extra mile to ensure that all crucial elements fall in the frame.
 We also love filming the priceless emotions in between, perfect for you to relive these moments over and over again over the years.
 With the “Ashirwad”, or the event where the senior members of both families bless the couple with special gifts and prayers, the ceremonies on the Mandap come to an end.